 Introducing Live Models

 The most significant difference between dashboards built on ElastiCubes and dashboards connected to Live data sources is how the load is managed.
-With an ElastiCube, you refresh the data when you build an ElastiCube and query the ElastiCube, not the data sources that define your ElastiCube .
+With an ElastiCube, you refresh the data when you build an ElastiCube and query the ElastiCube, not the data sources that define your ElastiCube.
 With Live connections, queries are run against the data source itself.
 This means that you do not have to wait for an ElastiCube to finish building before you see the results.
 However, your data source must be able to handle the potential load of multiple refreshes.

 Watch this video about live data modeling:

-To create dashboards built on Live connections, you create Live models.
-These data models include connection and credential details to the data sources.
 After you have created your live model, you publish it.
 Publishing the live model adds it to your list of data sources from which you can select when working with dashboards.

 Watch this short video about connecting to live data: